Spring Garden Revival

 Braintree Municipal Ordinances for Weeding Equipment Operation & Commercial Service Standards

-Braintree regulates weeding equipment operation to minimize noise and disruption.
-Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Noise and decibel limits apply, especially in residential areas.
-Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum general liability, workers’ compensation, environmental impairment).
-MDAR certification (Category 36) is required for pesticide application.
-Safety protocols include traffic control, equipment maintenance, public notification, and emergency response.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and documentation, coordinated with MassDEP and local bylaws.
+Braintree regulates weeding equipment operation with permitted hours: 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, and restrictions on Sundays (often before 9:00 AM or prohibited).
+Noise and decibel limits apply, especially in residential areas, and operators must comply with municipal noise bylaws and event schedules.
+Commercial service providers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain 1M general liability insurance (workers' compensation mandatory).
+Pesticide applicators require MDAR Category 36 certification.
+Environmental compliance includes proper material handling, vehicle maintenance, immediate cleanup, and documentation, with oversight from MassDEP.